PedroMagar/MISA-I/README.md

 |110 0 0000|SLP         |Sleep (Kill core)                       |
 |100 0 0000|RST         |Reset                                   |
 > Instructions under review:
-> - \* : Not mandatory instructions
+> - \* : Not mandatory instructions.
 > - RST: Why a reset instruction?
 Its main focus would be to change the CPU operation mode to a new version (16-bit), if you try to change and the CPU does not support, it would simply reset, also could be used as a memory flag for XJ to know that the memory region to be restored is a valid one.
 > - FENCE is something good to have, if someone tried a 1000-core cpu, having a way to sync cache can be useful, also a future 16/32-bit evolution that could enter "8-bit compact mode" will have a way to stays true to its cache.
 > - BEQ/BGE: MISA initially was designed with BEQ/BGE in mind (that is why the function field was not used), the design could return to it.
 > - RERO: High likely to be removed, maybe a new CBN (Control Branch Negate) would be a better use of OP Code.
 > - All 'control' instructions could be assigned to new management register designated for it.
-> - SPC: 'Split Core' concept can currently be achieved by populating NPC with a value, this feature is highly likely to be removed completely, doing so would free a register to hold 'control flags'.
+> - SPC: 'Split Core' concept can currently be achieved by populating NPC with a value, this feature is highly likely to be removed, doing so would free a register to hold 'CPU Mode'.
-> - ADDC can be replaced by BC
+> - ADDC was replaced by BC

 ### Development: